pirsch-analytics/docs/docs/integrations/webflow.md

 ![Webflow Integration Test](/static/integrations/webflow/webflow-demo-network.png)

 The first request loads the script.
 The second one tracks the page view.
 The last one is only displayed when you click on the button.
 All of them should show a status code of 200.
 If you select one, you can see the request and response data.
-For the event, this will be what you configured in the designer.
+For the event, this will be what you configured in the Designer.

 ## Troubleshooting